piotrbadelek/Spiffing/README.md

 An implementation of the Spiffing CSS preprecessor in JavaScript (Original: https://github.com/nderjung/Spiffing)

 ### Rules
-Here is what SpiffingJS will convert: colour -> color<br>
+Here is what SpiffingJS will convert:<br>
+colour -> color<br>
 grey -> gray<br>
 !please -> !important<br>